florento/PSE/README.md

 # PSE
-Pitch Spelling Algorithms
-based on optimization of Engraving-based info.
+Algorithms for joint pitch spelling and global and local key estimation, based on optimisation of engraving info.

 to compile:

 ```shell
 mkdir build
 cd build